aidanwc/Blog-Web-Application/README.md

 # Blog-Web-Application
-Blogging web application creating using the XAMMP stack
+A Blogging web application created using the XAMMP stack.